Skip to Content

 This action will also enable event listening on any listening activities that it contains, as indicated by the color of the listener icon in the top right of the activity:

-• A green listener icon listener enabled indicates listening is enabled for this activity.
+• A blue listener icon indicates listening is enabled for this activity.

 Disabling event listening in an operation also disables event listening on any listening activities that it contains.
 Events received but not yet processed when listening is disabled are not lost and are processed as normal.